Quantum Cellular Automata: The Group, the Space, and the Spectrum: Calculations over Points and Lines

 Here, $\operatorname{Free}(R)^{f.g, \cong}_{\otimes}$ is the category of finitely generated non-zero free $R$-modules, morphisms are $R$-linear automorphisms, and is symmetric monoidal under tensor products.
 The second inequality follows from the Skolem-Noether theorem that automorphisms of matrix algebras over a field are always inner.
-Theorem~\ref{thm::aut_s_plus} implies it suffices to calculate the homotopy groups of $\operatorname{PGL}(R)^+$.
+Proposition 3 of \cite{c80f3555-900f-35b5-ab05-6d397e6a44e6} shows that $\operatorname{GL}_{\otimes}(R), \operatorname{PGL}(R)$ have perfect commutator subgroups, and